Dustin-Oakes/Motor-Vehicles-By-Fuel-Type/README.md

 Group 3 compiled hybrid vs. electric vehicle data from car dealerships across Washington State from 2011 - present.
 With this data, we wanted to discover:

+# **Background**
+An imaginary client wants to open a used car dealership in Washington State.
+The client wants to specialize in either fuel efficient hybrid vehicles or in battery-powered electric vehicles.
+They also want to stock the most popular make of car for the area that they open their lot in.
+Ideally, they want to open their lot in an area where there are a lot of new cars sold, to both buy those cars after they are used and to resell them in a market that has a lot of potential buyers.

+They have three specific questions that they’d like us to answer so they know where to open their new lot and which cars they should fill it with:

+  1. Which type of vehicle, hybrid or electric, is more popular and which is likely to be more popular in the future?

+  2. Which make of car is most popular in the State, and individually in each county?

+  3. Where is the highest volume of new cars sold?

 # **Analysis**

 ### Bar graph